-Will my monthly Yoga Bird subscription renew automatically or must I log-in and resign up, every month?
+Will my monthly Yoga Bird subscription renew automatically or must I log-in and resign up every month?
 Your monthly Yoga Bird subscription will continue automatically for your convenience.
-You may easily cancel your monthly membership at anytime, online, 24 hours a day.
+You may easily cancel your monthly membership at any time, online, 24 hours a day.

 What type of yoga does Yoga Bird practice?
 The yoga exercises that Yoga Bird teaches are just that, exercises.
 Yoga Bird practices are made up of poses (a set of exercises) which promote alignment of the body, strengthening of muscles, balancing and breathing techniques for relaxation.
 (If you are familiar with different types of yoga, Yoga Bird, is similar to a combination of Hatha and Vinyasa.)